billyyoung/blog/content/posts/coffee.md

 ## Alternatives
 I like the amount of control I get over various parts of the process with pour-over.
 But there are tons of other ways to make coffee at home.
 Some notable ones:

-Graham Stephan's [$0.20 Iced Coffee](https://www.youtube.com/watch?v=tvL4FF2lMnw) - Graham uses a normal coffee machine, a big bottle of creamer, and a much lower beans-to-cup ratio (~5g per cup to make 66 cups from a 340g bag).
+Graham Stephan's <a target="_blank" href="https://www.youtube.com/watch?v=tvL4FF2lMnw">$0.20 Iced Coffee</a> - Graham uses a normal coffee machine, a big bottle of creamer, and a much lower beans-to-cup ratio (~5g per cup to make 66 cups from a 340g bag).

-[Cometeer](https://cometeer.com/how-we-make-it) - this company essentially sells liquid-nitrogen-frozen espresso shots you can store in your freezer, just add water or milk.
+<a target="_blank" href="https://cometeer.com/how-we-make-it">Cometeer</a> - this company essentially sells liquid-nitrogen-frozen espresso shots you can store in your freezer, just add water or milk.
 Interestingly, their frozen coffee pucks are $2 per serving, which makes them not that much more expensive than my pour-over setup.
-Here's my [referral link](https://cometeer.com/products/pilot-program?code=57UJxv) if you want to give them a try.
+Here's my <a target="_blank" href="https://cometeer.com/products/pilot-program?code=57UJxv">referral link</a> if you want to give them a try.

 <hr>

 ## Let's chat!
-Drop a reply, or just come say hi [here](https://twitter.com/billyisyoung/status/1356002430010355713)!
+Drop a reply, or just come say hi <a target="_blank" href="https://twitter.com/billyisyoung/status/1356002430010355713">here</a>!

-If you'd like to support me, you can [buy me 3-5 coffees](https://www.buymeacoffee.com/billyy)!
+If you'd like to support me, you can <a target="_blank" href="https://www.buymeacoffee.com/billyy">buy me a coffee</a>!